litwr2/research-of-sorting/README.md

 nsort-all.cpp - the main program to gather results of work with all permutations

-oms7.cpp - a wrapper to use several sort methods from a [repo](https://pastebin.com/M08sgZS6) - copy all required methods to a file named _oms7base.cpp_ and put it into _opt_ subdirectory
+oms7.cpp - a wrapper to use several sort methods from a [repo](https://pastebin.com/M08sgZS6) - copy all required methods to a file named _oms7base.cpp_ and put them into _opt_ subdirectory

 quick-dp.cpp - a dual pivots quick sort implementation